Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

-In the $q \lra 1$ limit, the TV partition function reduces to that of \cite{ponz:68}, in which the $j_i$ label representations of $\rm{SU}(2)$.
+In the limit as the {\em deformation parameter} $q \lra 1$, the TV partition function reduces to that of \cite{ponz:68}, in which the $j_i$ label representations of $\rm{SU}(2)$.
 It is by these means that spin-networks can be used to study the relationship of the model of \cite{ponz:68} to the loop representation of quantum GR \cite{rovelli:93}.
 In particular, as pointed in \cite{foxon:95}, the dual graph to a colored triangulation of \cite{ponz:68} is interpreted as a spin-network in a 1-1 correspondence.